Enalean/tuleap/plugins/ldap/README.txt

 LDAP Plugin
 ===========

-This is the LDAP plugin for CodeX.
+This is the LDAP plugin for Codendi.
 It provides LDAP authentication and querying.
-See the CodeX Installation Guide for more information.
+See the Codendi Installation Guide for more information.

 Installation
 ------------